-- 54 from Polly Sidwell, the WVA's financial advisor with Morgan Stanley, Ms. Zell gave a brief summation of the bond - 55 portfolio holdings.
-She explained the steps the Helms and Morgan Stanley teams have taken to ensure that WVA 56 - investments remain compliant with the Investment Policy Statement.
-She also noted that more funds are being held at 57 KeyBank to avoid management fees at Morgan Stanley given modest returns on the ultra-light liquidity account at - 58 this time. - 59 - 60 Financial Overview - 61 Mr. Miller provided a financial update through February 2022, citing the unaudited financial statements.
-He reviewed - highlights from the February 2022 ED/AD report.
+- from Polly Sidwell, the WVA's financial advisor with Morgan Stanley.
+Ms. Zell gave a brief summation of the bond - 55 portfolio holdings.
+She explained the steps the Helms and Morgan Stanley teams have taken to ensure that WVA 56 investments remain compliant with the Investment Policy Statement.
+She also noted that more funds are being held at - 56 investments remain compliant with the Investment Policy Statement.
+She also noted that more funds are being held at 57 KeyBank to avoid management fees at Morgan Stanley given modest returns on the ultra-light liquidity account at - 58 this time. - 59

+60 Financial Overview

+61 Mr. Miller provided a financial update through February 2022, citing the unaudited financial statements.
+He reviewed

+62 highlights from the February 2022 ED/AD report.
 Financial trends are consistent with what has been forecasted.
-Mr. 62
+Mr.